| |

-Refinancing was not an option more many people stuck in underwater loans until the HARP mortgage was revamped by the Obama Administration last month.
+Refinancing was not an option more many people stuck in underwater loans until the HARP refinance was re-released by lenders with the 2.0.
+The HARP mortgage was revamped with pressure from the Obama Administration last month.
 The Home Affordable Refinance Program has been around for years, but the government added some security and incentives to encourage more mortgage lenders to participate in the program.
 If you haven't had more than one late mortgage payment in the last year, there is a good chance you may qualify for the HARP mortgage.
+Since Obama announced his support for the revised relief program, our HARP mortgage lenders have committed to competitive rates and quick closings.

 Would refinancing help you keep your home?
 The HARP refinance program opens the door for many borrowers who were previously turned down in their attempt to refinance.
-If you have an adjustable interest rate or a loan with rate over 5%, this may be the path you need to go down to save money.
+If you have an adjustable interest rate or a loan with rate over 4%, this may be the path you need to go down to save money.
+Let our team help determine if you qualify for a HARP mortgage refinance.

 The FHFA said they provide revised guidelines to mortgage lenders soon.